kimdesok/whole-slide-cnn/README.md

 ### Error occurred while loading the pretrained model

 The number of the layers of the provided model was different to the ones of Resnet 50 or Resnet 32. <br>
-It was compatible only with the 'frozenbn_resnet50' whereas the 'fixup_resnet50' also resulted in an error while initializing the model.
+It was compatible only with the 'frozenbn_resnet50', whereas the 'fixup_resnet50' also resulted in an error while initializing the model.
 In fact, the 'config_pure_tcga_wholeslide_4x.yaml' had the MODEL argument defined as 'frozenbn_resnet50'.

 ### 5. Data Availability

 The slide data supporting the cross-site generalization capability in this study are obtained from TCGA via the Genomic Data Commons Data Portal (https://gdc.cancer.gov).

-A dataset consists of several slides from TCGA-LUAD and TCGA-LUSC is suitable for testing our pipeline in small scale, with some proper modifications of configuration files described above.
+A dataset consists of several hundred slides from TCGA-LUAD and TCGA-LUSC is suitable for testing our pipeline in small scale, with some proper modifications of configuration files described above.

 ### 6. Backbones of the model

-In model.py, a dictionary variable called graph_mapping was defined as below.  'fixup_resnet50' and 'frozenbn_resnet50' were taking up the weights of the imagenet as initial weights.
+In model.py, a dictionary variable called graph_mapping was defined as below.
+The model types, 'fixup_resnet50' and 'frozenbn_resnet50', were initialized with the imagenet as weights.
 The other two, 'resnet34' and 'fixup_resnet34', were initialized randomly.

 graph_mapping = {